rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 Not all `t-compiler` members are experts on all parts of `rustc`; it's a pretty large project.
-To find out who could have some expertise on different parts of the compiler, [consult traigebot assign groups][map].
+To find out who could have some expertise on different parts of the compiler, [consult triagebot assign groups][map].
 The sections that start with `[assign*` in `triagebot.toml` file.
 But also, feel free to ask questions even if you can't figure out who to ping.